Fuhad-Olaniyi-Boluwatife/PWC-Call-Centre-Analysis-Using-Microsoft-Excel/README.md

 - **Date Feature Extraction**: Derived day of week and month from date columns

 - **Duration Standardization**: Added column converting average talk duration to seconds

+## Data Analysis and Visuals

+Below is the dashboard I created